gio2555/webscraping-immobiliare/README.md

-# webscraping-immobiliare
+# webscraping immobiliare
-webscrape the immbobilare.it tomake analysys about prices in every city in italy. choose between affitto o vendita
+webscrape the immobiliare.it to make analysis about prices in every city in italy. choose between affitto-case o vendita-case